-Choosing The Right Accommodation
+Choosing the Right Accommodation

 The websites will offer a range of accommodation, but it is important to pick something that will suit your family and lifestyle as well as your budget.
 For example, some inexpensive hotels include breakfast, meaning you only have to worry about two meals a day.
 Some suites will have a refrigerator, so you can buy milk and cereal for the kids and microwavable meals and save money that way.

-The Location Of The Accommodation
+The Location of the Accommodation

 You might reject getting a rental car because you think you are saving money, or are nervous about driving overseas.
 But, factor in the cost involved in staying at the accommodation of your choice.
-It may seem cheap, but if you have to take taxis everywhere to see the sights, it can all add up.
+It may seem cheap, but if you have to take taxis everywhere in order to see the sights, it can all add up.

 Admissions to the attractions can really bite into the budget.
 Your per-day calculations should include these as well as your food and drink.

-Some apps, like Trail Wallet, will help ensure you are not over budget, but they do not allow you to put your expenses in categories to see where all the money is going.
+Some apps, like Trail Wallet, will help ensure you are not over budget, but they don’t allow you to put your expenses in categories to see where all the money is going.
 In this case, an online calculator or printed out spreadsheet can help.
 Or again, just write everything down in your handy notebook.
 Tuck your receipts into your notebook and do your tallies at the end of the day.

-Cost Of Living Overseas
+Cost of Living Overseas

 In many cases, you will find the cost of living to be very different from what you are used to.
-In the US, for example, you can get breakfast at McDonald’s for around $3 to $4, but go to New Zealand, for instance, and it will cost $7.
+In the US, for example, you can get a breakfast at McDonald’s for around $3 to $4, but go to New Zealand, for instance, and it will cost $7.
 Cigarettes and gas are hugely expensive in the UK compared to the US.